awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Modify instance tenancy and affinity<a name="moving-instances-dedicated-hosts"></a>

-You can change the tenancy of an instance from `dedicated` to `host`, or from `host` to `dedicated`, after you have launched it\.
+You can change the tenancy of an instance  after you have launched it\.
 You can also modify the affinity between the instance and the host\.
 To modify either instance tenancy or affinity, the instance must be in the `stopped` state\.

 **Note**
 For T3 instances, you can't change the tenancy from `dedicated` to `host`, or from `host` to `dedicated`\.
 Attempting to make one of these unsupported tenancy changes results in the `InvalidTenancy` error code\.